james-see/nice-bash/README.md

 * startmysql - checks if mysql running as a service and if not starts it (great for crontab check once an hour for low-resource VPS's that tend to crash out mysql randomly)

-* findthefat - finds all files larger than a minimum GB you set (defaults to 1GB).
+* findthefat - finds all files larger than a minimum GB you set (defaults to 1GB, tested on OSX).